9 Absorption Spectrum of Allura Red

 - For the SpectroVis Plus spectrophotometer, absorbances above 1 tend to make Beer’s Law break down.
 Consult your instructor if your solutions record an absorbance above 1.

-- Use the same type of cuvette throughout the experiment.
+- Use the same cuvette throughout the experiment.

 - Keep the results of this experiment in your laboratory notebook as you will need this information in CHEM-C 126.